stefanwalther/sense-media-box/README.md

 The idea of this extension is to bundle the usage of several media-types into one Visualization Extension to be used within Qlik Sense.

-As of now the following media types are supported:
+As of now the following media types are currently supported:
 * Video
 * Web sites
 * Images